-Open Dialogue is a type of integrated therapy where the service user and their family or close friends interact with two professionals and decide together on how to solve a crisis.
+Open Dialogue is a form of integrated therapy where the service user and their family or close friends interact with two professionals and decide together on how to solve a crisis.

 • The Open Dialogue method aims to commence meetings at the start of a mental health crisis